 CVA and cardiovascular health

-Cardiovascular ill-health is very strongly linked to risk of ischemic stroke.
+Cardiovascular disease is very strongly linked to risk of ischemic stroke.
 High blood pressure (hypertension) is often seen as a cardiovascular condition in and of itself, as it puts strain on the heart and can lead to various complications.
-It’s also a symptom of many cardiovascular disorders.
-However, it’s viewed as an independent risk factor, particularly if it is ‘primary’ hypertension and there’s no discernible underlying cause for its occurrence.
+It’s also a cause of many cardiovascular disorders.
+Hypertension is viewed as an independent risk factor, particularly if it is ‘primary’ hypertension and there’s no discernible underlying cause for its occurrence.

-There are many other cardiovascular conditions that increase risk of stroke, including ischemic heart disease (progressive narrowing of the blood vessels), hypertensive heart disease (which is a leading cause of aneurysms) and cerebrovascular disease (a group of diseases affecting blood vessels in and towards the brain, which include atherosclerosis and transient ischemic attack).
+There are many other cardiovascular conditions that increase risk of stroke, including ischemic heart disease (progressive narrowing of the blood vessels supplying the heart), smoking, diabetes, brain aneurysms and personal or family history of any cerebrovascular disease (a group of diseases affecting blood vessels in and towards the brain, which include atherosclerosis and transient ischemic attack).